freemind002/leetcode_problems/README.md

     </td>
     <td>
       <a
-        href="leetcode_75/1431.
+        href="Study Plan/LeetCode 75/1431.
 Kids With the Greatest Number of Candies/main.py"
         >1431.
 Kids With the Greatest Number of Candies</a
       >
     </td>